-Whether you are varying the terms of a trust, changing a trustee of a trust or the powers of trustee, it is critical to follow the correct procedure set out in the governing document.
-This equally applies to other legal documents including self-managed superannuation funds, discretionary trusts, hybrid trusts etc.
+Whether you are varying the clauses of a trust deed, changing a trustee of a trust or changing the powers of trustee, it is critical to follow the correct procedure set out in the governing trust deed.
+This equally applies to all common legal documents such as those which relate to SMSFs, discretionary trusts, hybrid trusts etc.

-When proposing to make a variation to a deed, it is important that this be done via a deed and not minutes of a meeting with parties resolving to make the change.
+When proposing to make a variation to a trust deed, it is important that this be done via a deed in preference to minutes of a meeting with parties resolving to make the change: and this is essential where the trust’s deed requires an amendment to be by deed.
 In Batmor Mortgages Pty Ltd v Arcuri NSWSC 84 the Court was required to consider the validity of a resolution which changed the trustee of a trust.

-Should the parties have changed the trustee by way of deed, as was the case in another instance in this matter, it may have eliminated the need for litigation arising from ambiguities in relation to the variation.
+Should the parties have changed the trustee by way of deed, as was the case for a separate occasion in the same matter, it may have eliminated the need for litigation arising from ambiguities in relation to the variation.

 It is important that trust deeds are updated frequently to account for changes in the law and to prevent unfavourable outcomes which could have been avoided.
-Once such example is in the decision in BRK (Bris) Pty Ltd v FC of T (BRK) which deals with distribution of trust income as further highlighted by an ATO publication on trust income distribution arrangements.
+One example is in the decision in BRK (Bris) Pty Ltd v Commissioner of Taxation (BRK), which deals with distribution of trust income as further highlighted by an ATO publication on trust income distribution arrangements.

-An invalid distribution from a trust can have a number of negative consequences, including that the income could be taxed at the highest marginal rate in the hands of the trustee, or in the hands of one or more beneficiaries who receive the distribution under a default distribution clause.
+An invalid distribution from a trust can have a number of negative consequences, including that the income could be taxed at the highest marginal rate in the hands of the trustee, or in the hands of one or more beneficiaries who receive the distribution under a default distribution clause in the trust deed.